-Scope: Consultation and engagement with the Identified Indigenous Groups (IIGs) as set out in the EAC.
-Engagement with Indigenous groups on Project opportunities and benefits including Project agreements and contracting opportunities.
-Monthly Highlights: One THC meeting was held in December with Indigenous groups.
-9 out of 10 Project agreements signed with IIGs to-date.
-Art and artist selection for additional Indigenous Art and Cultural Recognition (IACR) opportunities continued as part of the Project's ongoing consultative efforts.
-Facilitated two Indigenous working group meetings, including an offsetting workshop.
-Facilitated four archaeology working group meetings and two THC meetings.
-Three Month Lookahead: Continue meetings with the THC.
-Continue meetings with the Indigenous Marine Users Group.
-Continue to facilitate meetings between Indigenous groups and the Project.
-Progress IACR opportunities including finalizing the art and artist selection.
+- Consultation and engagement with the Identified Indigenous Groups (IIGs) as set out in the EAC. - Engagement with Indigenous groups on Project opportunities and benefits including Project agreements and contracting opportunities.

+- 9 out of 10 Project agreements signed with IIGs to-date. - Facilitated two THC meetings. - Facilitated three THC sub-committee archaeology working group meetings.

+- Continue meetings with the THC. - Continue meetings with the Indigenous Marine Users Group. - Continue to facilitate meetings between Indigenous groups and the Project. - Progress IACR opportunities including finalizing the art and artist selection.